-School districts throughout New Jersey, New York, Pennsylvania, and Connecticut have had to quickly adapt to becoming a connected classroom.
+School districts throughout New Jersey, New York, and other states have had to quickly adapt to becoming a connected classroom.
 Some schools already had some technology in place to adapt to virtual or hybrid learning environments, while others had to start from scratch.
 While many schools had to abruptly switch to an all-virtual learning environment when COVID-19 first began, many schools have shifted to a blended classroom environment for the new academic year.
 Schools in New Jersey also have the opportunity to utilize your available CARES Act Dollars on Audio/Visual Technologies for your Education Facility.

 The success of a connected classroom depends on having the right technology in place to facilitate utilizing online resources and encourage collaboration.
 Many schools have quickly rolled out 1:1 initiatives to ensure their students have the proper technology available to them.
 IT departments are working overtime to build a solid foundation to support these connected classroom initiatives within allotted budgets.